 Click here to use the calculator.

-In summary, the most expensive counties to live in Maine are:
+In general, the most expensive counties to live in Maine are: